-- Organising an event that has to turn a profit, such as a concert, ball or a college bop. - Joining The Oxford Strategy Challenge (TOSCA) to get an insight into a local business. - Suggesting ways to improve efficiency at work, resulting in time or cost savings. - Attending the Careers Service's Insight into Strategy and Management programme. - Negotiating with a local business to give a discount to members of a student society you belong to. - Taking part in a business case studies workshop run by the Careers Service. - Joining relevant student societies, such as Oxford Entrepreneurs, or the Oxford Guild. - Taking part in virtual investment competitions online.
+- · Organising an event that has to turn a profit, such as a concert, ball or a college bop. - · Joining The Oxford Strategy Challenge (TOSCA) to get an insight into a local business. - · Suggesting ways to improve efficiency at work, resulting in time or cost savings. - · Negotiating with a local business to give a discount to members of a student society you belong to. - · Taking part in a business case studies workshop run by the Careers Service. - Joining relevant student societies, such as Oxford Entrepreneurs, or the Oxford Guild. · Taking part in virtual investment competitions online.